Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

-A home office NAS sits on your local network, appears as a shared drive to all computers in your home, provides an automatic backup destination for your work laptops, and — with the right software — allows secure remote access to your files from anywhere with an internet connection.
+A NAS sits on your local network, shows up as a shared drive to every computer in your home, automatically backs up your laptops, and lets you reach your files from anywhere with an internet connection.
+Setup takes an afternoon.
+After that, it runs in the background indefinitely.

-Laptop backup automation.
-Synology’s Active Backup and QNAP’s Hybrid Backup Sync can automatically back up your laptop’s contents to the NAS on a schedule.
-If your work laptop is ever lost, stolen, or fails, a full restore takes minutes rather than a complete rebuild.
+Laptop backup on a schedule.
+Synology’s Active Backup and QNAP’s Hybrid Backup Sync automatically back up your work laptop’s contents to the NAS overnight.
+If your laptop is ever lost or stolen, full restore takes minutes.

 CPU and RAM